Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 - You’ve got all your retirement accounts fully funded and you’re socking away as much as you can.

-- You’ve got a ton of savings that is earning almost nothing.
+- You’ve got a ton of savings in an account that’s earning almost nothing.

 - You’re not getting a tax deduction.